When the convention center is the real anchor

 Use only when the work schedule has real breathing room.

-Tie breaker: If you need to be back at BCEC early, keep dinner in the Seaport/Fort Point lane.
+Tie breaker: If you need to be back at BCEC early or the airport timing is tight, keep dinner in the Seaport/Fort Point lane.

 Trip plans